almostengr/fpp-weather-monitor-plugin/README.md

 ### Max Wind Speed

-Enter the wind speed, that if exceeded, you show will be shut down by the monitor.
+Enter the wind speed, that if exceeded, the show will be stopped by the monitor.

 ### Max Gust Speed

-Enter the wind gust speed, that if exceeded, you show will be shut down by the monitor.
+Enter the wind gust speed, that if exceeded, the show will be stopped by the monitor.